asavchenko/put.pixel/dev/png.reader/readme.txt

 Distance codes 0-31 are represented by (fixed-length) 5-bit codes

 ================================================================================================
 The final words.
-I want to share some of the links I used when was trying to understand PNG format: http://www.libpng.org/ https://handmade.network/forums/articles/t/2363-implementing_a_basic_png_reader_the_handmade_way https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art001
+There are still plenty of things that I intentionally left not covered.
+Things like the bit order for Huffman, or other types of chunks, and so on.
+You should check the official documentation for further information.
+In this article, I only barely touched the surface of the iceberg that PNG is.
+Finally I want to share some of the links I used when I was trying to understand the PNG format:

+http://www.libpng.org/
+https://handmade.network/forums/articles/t/2363-implementing_a_basic_png_reader_the_handmade_way
+https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art001